The Path And Process Of Schizophrenia Recovery

 Most people learn about schizophrenia through movies, books, and stories they hear.
 The problem is that learning about what it means to have schizophrenia in these ways can often leave one with a sensationalized view of the disorder.

-While it is true that there is no known cure for schizophrenia, the ability for one to recover and rejoin society and their social circles as a fully functioning individual is entirely possible.
+While it is true that there is no recovery from schizophrenia, the ability for one to enjoy a better quality of life and social circles is entirely possible.

 The path and process of schizophrenia recovery can be long and difficult, but with the proper help and guidance from doctors and counselors, it is a path you do not have to walk alone.